davidhiendl/telegraf-docker-sd/README.md

 - GO >= 1.9
 - influxdata/telegraf >= 0.10.1 (re-loading via SIGHUP is required and was implemented at that version)
 - jordansissel/fpm >= 1.9.3 (debian packaging, tested only with 1.9.3, might work with earlier versions)

+## TODOs
+- ? improve configuration by switching from env-file to custom yaml file that may be specified via --config flag